 Price includes coach transportation, driver gratuity, attraction admissions and evening dinner

-Highlights: Morris Press Cookbook store - Great Platte River Archway Monument - Driving tour of fields filled with cranes - Viewing of cranes returning to Platte River
+Highlights: Fort Kearny State Historical Park - Great Platte River Archway Monument - Driving tour of fields filled with sandhill cranes - Viewing of cranes returning to Platte River

 This afternoon we depart for central Nebraska to view one of nature’s greatest shows.
 More than half of all the world’s crane population gathers along the central Platte River to rest and get ready for the annual journey north to their nesting grounds.
 The spring crane migration is most impressive because the cranes spend more time in the area and less on stopovers.
 Our final destination is Kearney, which is often called the Sandhill Crane Capital of the World.